Advice from a Wedding Photographer: Part 2

 How many people have asked how they can help with the wedding?
 More often than not, you probably tell them you’ve got everything under control.
 Here’s what our photographers recommend:

 “When people genuinely offer to help, add them to “helpers” list!
 You have a LOT going on when you’re planning a wedding.
 Don’t let the little things pile up to a huge burden.
 Let the people who love you help!” – Heather Kanillopoolos Photography

 Picking up coffee, running to the store, taking your phone to answer guests’ last-minute questions—these are all tasks for that “helper” list (Heather Kanillopoolos Photography; Matt and Ashley Photography)!

 Sometimes the most ingenious ideas are the simplest ones.

-“Give your vendors important phone numbers for the day-other vendors, coordinators, family members, and bridal party.
-Brides and grooms don’t usually have their phones on them, give vendors a way to reach someone about an emergency.” –Brian and Stacey Photography and Cinema
+“Give your vendors important phone numbers for the day –other vendors, coordinators, family members, and bridal party.
+Brides and grooms don’t usually have their phones on them, so give vendors a way to reach someone about an emergency.” –Brian and Stacey Photography and Cinema

 Go into the day expecting some mishaps.
 Most likely, no one will even remember the mishaps, but you will surely remember feeling anxious on your wedding day (Heather Kanillopoolos Photography).